chodera/portfolio/_posts/2019-03-22-place_names_in_bas_rhin.md

   labs(caption = "Only suffixes with more than 5 occurrences are displayed.")
 {% endhighlight %}

+{:refdef: style="text-align: center;"}
 ![suffixes](../assets/images/suffixes.png)
+{:refdef}

-This analysis was limited to places in the département Bas-Rhin, but I might extend to the second Alsatian département Haut-Rhin in the near future.
+This analysis was limited to places in the département Bas-Rhin, but I might extend it to the second Alsatian département Haut-Rhin in the near future.

 Get the code [here](https://github.com/chodera/chodera.github.io/blob/master/assets/projects/3.%20Analyse%20place%20names%20in%20Alsace/place_names.R){:target="_blank"}.